zzzprojects/learn-orm/tutorials/selenium-webdriver/elements-identification.md

 # Elements Identification

-The identification of web elements is one of the most critical sections not only for the selenium web browser but in general element identification is one of the most key aspects when it comes to doing any kind of functional test automation.
-It is one of the most critical skills that you can learn, if you can't identify an element you can't automate it.
+The identification of web elements is one of the most critical section not only for the selenium web browser but in general element identification, it is a key aspects when it comes to doing any kind of functional test automation.
+It is one of the most critical skill that you can learn, if you can't identify an element you can't automate it.

 ### Using HTML

 As automation engineers, you need to know how to use HTML to identify your web elements.
-The better you understand the HTML the easier it will be for you to identify web elements
+The better you understand the HTML, the easier it will be for you to identify web elements.

 ### Using Chrome Browser